Toddlers are more and more aware of their surroundings, so distractions might

 How Much Sleep Does My Toddler Need?

-Between the ages of 1 and 2, most kids need about 12-14 hours of sleep a day, including
+Between the ages of 1 and 2, most kids need about 11–14 hours of sleep a

 At around 18 months, or sometimes sooner, most toddlers condense their two

 naps into one afternoon nap.
-If you find that your toddler fights the morning nap,
+A toddler who fights the morning nap is probably ready

 Where Should My Toddler Sleep?

-child's first birthday, blankets are not recommended because of the possible risk
+Before a child's first birthday, blankets are not recommended because of the possible

-But do not put any extra-large soft toys or stuffed animals in the crib, and look
+But don't put any extra-large soft toys or stuffed animals in the crib.

-out for items with ties or strings that could wind up around your toddler's neck.
+Watch out for items with ties or strings that could wind up around your toddler's

 from a standing position in the crib: curtains, window blind pulls, pictures, or wall